-These toffee cookies are very basic, but adding a little swirl of chocolate and caramel transform them into something special.
+These toffee cookies are very basic but adding a little swirl of chocolate and caramel transforms them into something special.

 - I like chopping Heath bars into small chunks instead of using toffee bits.
 They’re slightly bigger giving a better boost of toffee!